tarunkumarreddykallu/Neural_Assgn_1/README.md

-This Repository Consists of 4 programs and a video explanation.
+This Repository Consists of 4 python programs and a video explanation of the programs.